DiamondLightSource/pymalcolm/docs/user_docs/counter.rst

 Again, we start by subclassing :class:`Part`, and we have decorated a couple of functions with :meth:`method_takes`, but this time they don't take or return any arguments, so the functions don't have a ``parameters`` argument.
-The main difference is that we have implemented :meth:`~Part.create_attributes` which expects us to create and yield any Attributes we expect the Block to have.
+The main difference to the Hello example is that we have implemented :meth:`~Part.create_attributes` which expects us to create and yield any Attributes we expect the Block to have.
 In our example we yield: